 - CSM for assessing conformity with the requirements for obtaining a railway safety authorisation

 - CSM for assessing conformity with the requirements for obtaining railway safety certificates

 - CSM for supervision by national safety authorities

 - CSM for monitoring to be applied by railway undertakings, infrastructure managers and entities in charge of maintenance

-- CSM for risk evaluation and assessment (CSM REA)
+- CSM for risk evaluation and assessment (CSM RA)

 Health and Safety at Work Act

-You can find more detail of these duties and other supporting information on the Health and Safety Executive web page about the HSWA.
+You can find more detail of these duties and other supporting information on the Health and Safety Executive website.